What is Terraform and why it rocks

-All the aforementioned tools were created for server configuration, meaning they primary goal is to install and manage software an already existing servers.
+All the aforementioned tools were created for server configuration, meaning they primary goal is to install and manage software on the already existing servers.
 Terraform concentrates more on server provisioning, with software containers deployment left to Docker or Packer.
 When the whole cloud infrastructure is treated as code and all the parameters are combined in declarative configuration files, all the members of the team can easily collaborate on them, as they would do on any other code.

 With Chef, Salt, Puppet, or Ansible, any software update must be run in place.
 Thus said, every server grows a unique record of updates throughout their lifecycle.
-This can quite often lead to so-called configuration drift, when the differences in these configurations lead to bugs, that can be used as exploits and security breaches.
+This can quite often lead to so-called configuration drift when the differences in these configurations lead to bugs, that can be used as exploits and security breaches.
 Terraform addresses the issue by utilizing immutable infrastructure approach, where every new update of any parameter creates a separate configuration snapshot, meaning the deployment of a new server and de-provisioning the old one should the need be.
-This way, updating the development environment goes smoothly , easily and is completely bug-proof, while returning to one of the previous configurations is as simple as choosing the configuration snapshot and provisioning a new environment according to it.
+This way, updating the development environment goes smoothly, easily and is completely bug-proof, while returning to one of the previous configurations is as simple as choosing the configuration snapshot and provisioning a new environment according to it.

 Declarative code style

 While Chef or Ansible force you to write step-by-step procedural instructions for reaching the desired state, Terraform, Salt or Puppet prefer describing the desired end state of the system, and the tool itself deals with reaching the goals set.
 Why is it better?
 Because a pretty limited number of templates can satisfy all the configuration management needs, and included primitives allow building complex, yet clean and modular code.
-With procedural code you need to think of all the recent events and processes that took place in order to write clean instructions.
+With the procedural code, you need to think of all the recent events and processes that took place in order to write clear instructions.
 With Terraform you simply order the tool to do something with the currently active state of the system, that is why the code base remains quite small and easily understandable.

 Terraform leverages the cloud provider’s API for provisioning the infrastructure, which removes the need for additional security checks, running a separate configuration management server and multiple software agents.
 Ansible does this by connecting through SSH, yet the capabilities are quite limited.
 Due to working via APIs, Terraform presents a literally endless variety of actions.
 This is much better in terms of security, maintainability and overall ease-of-use.